MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-github.md

 Connect to the [GitHub content pack](https://app.powerbi.com/getdata/services/github) or read more about the [GitHub integration](https://powerbi.microsoft.com/integrations/github) with Power BI.

+>[!NOTE]
-Note: The content pack requires the GitHub account to have access to the repo.
+>The content pack requires the GitHub account to have access to the repo.
 More details on requirements below.

 ## How to connect
 1. Select **Get Data** at the bottom of the left navigation pane.